MewsSystems/gitbook-connector-api/guidelines.md

 ## Authentication

-Each Mews environment (e.g. develop, production) requires a different set of tokens.
+Each Mews environment (e.g. demo, production) requires a different set of tokens.
 Please use the tokens below to connect to the Mews Demo environments.
 The credentials required to sign into the system will be provided once you've [registered as a Mews integration partner](https://www.mews.com/mews-marketplace-form).

 ### Demo environments